 This Mazda Miata Is Going Straight to One-Sixty in An Upcoming Piston Charity Auction

-Owner Harvey Siegel has generously donated his prized race car to the Cars for Piston Scholar campaign to help jumpstart the careers of aspiring automotive technicians.
+Owner Harvey Siegel generously donated his prized race car to the Cars for Piston Scholar campaign to help jumpstart the careers of aspiring automotive technicians.
 He is a big believer in chasing one’s dreams and as such, hopes his contribution will help these kids pursue their car-fueled dreams the way he once did on the Bonneville Salt Flats.

 By Christopher Perkowski